mobilepadawan/artificial-intelligence/hf-node/readme.md

 ### Installation

 This app is a node.js app and I will evolutionate in the near future, creating and endpoint for send texts and images for image captioning and text translation.
 Be patient, please.

+Install:
+* hugging face library from NPM
+* Dotenv for TOKEN keys purposes
+* Create a TOKEN in the Hugging Face website
+* Save the TOKEN in a .dotenv file with the key: `HFTOKEN`